-The accompanying schedules of expenditures of federal and state awards present the activity of all federal and state awards programs of the Pollution Control Financing Authority of Warren County.
+The accompanying schedule of expenditures of State awards presents the activity of all state awards programs of the Pollution Control Financing Authority of Warren County.
 The Authority is defined in Note 1 to the Authority's financial statements.
-All federal and state financial awards received directly from federal and state agencies, as well as expenditures of federal and state financial awards passed through other government agencies are included on the schedules of expenditures of federal and state awards.
+All State financial awards received directly from federal and state agencies, as well as expenditure of State financial awards passed through other government agencies are included on the schedule of expenditures of State awards.